Feature Photo: Nick contador, CC BY-SA 4.0 <https://creativecommons.org/licenses/by-sa/4.0>, via Wikimedia Commons

 When Fleetwood Mac was founded as a British blues rock group in 1967, Peter Green was part of the original lineup.
 He, Mick Fleetwood, and Jeremy Spencer started off as a trio before John McVie joined as their bassist.
-At the time, Peter Green served as one of the lead vocalists who played a key role in popularizing the band in the UK.
+At the time, Peter Green was one of the band’s lead vocalists, playing a key role in popularizing the band in the UK.
 The top ten songs with Peter Green as lead vocalist for Fleetwood Mac include “Albatross” and “Black Magic Woman.”
-As a singer and songwriter, Green’s inspirational mark in the music industry resulted in several recording artists covering some of his best material, even after his run with Fleetwood Mac was over in 1970.
+As a singer and songwriter, Green’s influence in the music industry led several recording artists to cover some of his best material, even after his run with Fleetwood Mac ended in 1970.

 About Peter Green

 Born on October 29, 1946, Peter Allen Greenbaum was raised in a Jewish household in London, England.
 While growing up, his older brother, Michael, introduced him to the guitar.
-By the time Peter Green was eleven years old, he was learning how to compose his own material.
-By the time he was fifteen years old, he was performing music as an occupation.
-This eventually led him to play bass guitar for a band known as the Dominoes.
-This was the same group that produced a series of favorite pop-rock covers before Green would meet Mick Fleetwood.
+By the time Peter Green was eleven, he was learning to compose his own material.
+By the time he was 15, he was performing music professionally.
+This eventually led him to play bass guitar with a band called the Dominoes.
+This was the same group that had produced a series of favorite pop-rock covers before Green met Mick Fleetwood.

 At the time, Peter Green and Fleetwood were part of Peter B’s Looners, a musical group founded by Peter Bardens.
 While with Peter B’s’ Looners, Green made his recording debut before the band changed its name to Shotgun Express.
-The new name also adopted a new musical style that featured Motown music.
-This was the band that included Rod Stewart as part of its lineup.
-Shortly after the name change, Green left, along with Mick Fleetwood to found a new band that started off as Peter Green’s Fleetwood Mac featuring Jeremy Spencer.
+The new name also adopted a new musical style, featuring Motown.
+This was the band that featured Rod Stewart.
+Shortly after the name change, Green left, along with Mick Fleetwood, to form a new band, Peter Green’s Fleetwood Mac, featuring Jeremy Spencer.

 Fleeting

 As Peter Green’s Fleetwood Mac featuring Jeremy Spencer, the original lineup technically began with Bob Browning on bass guitar before John McVie joined them in 1968.
 At the time, Green’s group was making a name for themselves by covering old blues favorites and a series of original tunes that became fan favorites.
-Most of the original material was written by Peter Green, but sometimes Jeremy Spencer would contribute some of his work.
+Most of the original material was written by Peter Green, though Jeremy Spencer sometimes contributed.
 The tracks making up the group’s recording debut featured Spencer’s first single, “I Believe My Time Ain’t Long.”
 Although it failed to make an impression on the charts, the album did very well on the British Albums chart.
 Not until after this album’s release did McVie replace Brunning as the band’s bass guitarist.

-Since releasing their eponymous album, Peter Green’s Fleetwood Mac featuring Jeremy Spencer began to focus more on producing original music that drifted away from the bluesy material it started with.
-Mr. Wonderful was a 1968 album featuring the group’s new venture into a musical style that would win them a new fan base and critical acclaim.
-This was just the start for Peter Green’s group as Fleetwood Mac’s popularity rose as their music reached the North American audience.
+Since releasing their eponymous album, Peter Green’s Fleetwood Mac, featuring Jeremy Spencer, has focused more on producing original music that has drifted away from the bluesy material it started with.
+Mr. Wonderful was a 1968 album featuring the group’s new musical venture, which would win them a new fan base and critical acclaim.
+This was just the start for Peter Green’s group as Fleetwood Mac’s popularity rose, and their music reached the North American audience.
 They were privileged to work with some of their favorite blues artists, such as Willie Dixon, Buddy Guy, and Big Walter Horton.

-At the time, Green became addicted to LSD which would alter his frame of thinking.
+At the time, Green became addicted to LSD, which would alter his frame of thinking.
 It was enough to cause conflict within the ranks that would cause Green to go his own way while Mick Fleetwood and the rest of the band went theirs.
-There was a brief reunion in 1971 as Green replaced Jeremy Spencer while Fleetwood Mac embarked on a concert tour in the U.S. However, at that time he performed as a guitarist under the name of Peter Blue.
+There was a brief reunion in 1971, when Green replaced Jeremy Spencer as Fleetwood Mac embarked on a U.S. concert tour.
+However, at that time, he performed as a guitarist under the name of Peter Blue.
 In 1973, Green also contributed to Fleetwood Mac’s album, Penguin, namely the song “Night Watch.”
 After this, Green’s substance abuse issues were taking a toll on the man’s mental health that would plunge him into obscurity.

 Green Legacy

-However, 1979 marked the beginning of a new era for Peter Green as he conquered the demons that messed with his state of mind clean through the 1970s.
+However, 1979 marked the beginning of a new era for Peter Green, as he conquered the demons that had messed with his state of mind throughout the 1970s.
 In fact, Tusk’s “Brown Eyes” was his uncredited contribution to Fleetwood Mac’s double album that was released in October 1979.
 Then, in 1981, he worked with Mick Fleetwood again when his former bandmate embarked on a solo project.
 “Rattlesnake Shake” and “Super Brains” featured Peter Green on guitar for Fleetwood’s album, The Visitor.

-In 2009, a documentary featured Peter Green: Man of the World covered the ups and downs Green experienced before, during, and after his time with Fleetwood Mac.
-On July 25, 2020, Peter Green passed away at seventy three.
-This came just a few months after a tribute concert was arranged by Mick Fleetwood and a star-studded lineup that paid homage to the man.
+In 2009, a documentary, Peter Green: Man of the World, covered the ups and downs Green experienced before, during, and after his time with Fleetwood Mac.
+On July 25, 2020, Peter Green passed away at the age of 73.
+This came just a few months after a tribute concert, organized by Mick Fleetwood and featuring a star-studded lineup, that paid homage to the man.

 Top 10 Peter Green Fleetwood Mac Songs

-Little Willie John’s 1955 hit, “Need Your Love So Bad,” was initially recorded as a mix of blues, gospel, and R&B. Fleetwood Mac’s 1968 version featured Peter Green as the lead vocalist that also turned it into a hit as the blues musical movement began to make an impact in the UK and Europe.
+Little Willie John’s 1955 hit, “Need Your Love So Bad,” was initially recorded as a mix of blues, gospel, and R&B. Fleetwood Mac’s 1968 version featured Peter Green as the lead vocalist, who also turned it into a hit as the blues musical movement began to make an impact in the UK and Europe.

-On the UK Singles Chart, it peaked as high as thirty-one; in the Netherlands, it became a number seven hit.
+On the UK Singles Chart, it peaked at 31; in the Netherlands, it reached number 7.
 The plan was to release this song in America, but that never materialized.
-This lyrical plea for love as a bluesy ballad not only featured Green as the lead singer but as a guitarist who added a string section that added an extra flair to an already fantastic song.
+This lyrical plea for love, delivered as a bluesy ballad, featured Green as both lead singer and guitarist, with a string section that added extra flair to an already fantastic song.

 The impact of “Love That Burns” by Peter Green from the Fleetwood Mac album, Mr. Wonderful, was enough to inspire Eric Clapton to come up with his long list of bluesy hits.
 This song had Peter Green at his finest, as a mournful man singing the blues as he strummed his guitar in perfect harmonious matrimony.
-Released in 1968, it did more than influence fellow countryman and musician Eric Clapton to base his music career.
-It significantly influenced many fans and recording artists as part of the British blues movement.
+Released in 1968, it did more than influence fellow countryman and musician Eric Clapton in shaping his musical career.
+It significantly influenced many fans and recording artists within the British blues movement.

 #7 – Stop Messin’ Round